Republican Senator Susan Collins regarding concern that Judge Kavanaugh would seek to overturn Roe v Wade:

 Why cite Article 3?
 I looked, didn’t see anything to do with precedent there, but a great deal to do with TREASON.

-My prediction was that Kavanaugh would not be a Supreme Court Justice.
+Out of anger my prediction was that Kavanaugh would not be a Supreme Court Justice.
 As a pro-lifer, he surely would not have been sworn in.
 Yet, his seat on the bench remains in jeopardy.